-Having a child that is calm and not succumbing to the harrowing exposure of overstimulation can be quite beneficial for the little one as well as the people around him.
+Having a child that is calm and not succumbing to the harrowing exposure to overstimulation can be quite beneficial for the little one, as well as the people around him.

-- New people can easily have fun with the baby when spaced out properly
+- New people can easily have fun with the baby, when visits and activities are spaced out properly.

-- A crying baby can easily disturb the mood of the environment, which is best when prevented
+- A crying baby can easily disturb the mood of the environment, which is best prevented.

 1. Is It Possible for a Baby to Remain Understimulated?

-Just as an overdose of stimulation can affect the child, a lack of stimulation can get him bored and lead him to cry out as an attempt to get someone’s attention towards him.
+Just as an overdose of stimulation can affect the child, a lack of stimulation can get him bored and lead him to cry out as an attempt to get someone’s attention.

 2. Why Does an Overstimulated Child Cry a Lot?